cloudflare/cloudflare-docs/products/logs/src/content/analytics-integrations/splunk/index.md

 ![Splunk search macros](../../static/images/splunk/screenshots/splunk-apps-manage-apps-cloudflare-set-up-enable-data-model-acceleration.png)

 You can also manually configure Data Models by going to **Settings** > **Data models**.
-Learn more about data model acceleration [here](https://docs.splunk.com/Documentation/Splunk/latest/Knowledge/Acceleratedatamodels).
+Learn more about data model acceleration in the [Splunk documentation](https://docs.splunk.com/Documentation/Splunk/latest/Knowledge/Acceleratedatamodels).

 ## Task 2 - Make the API call to create the Logpush job